 Return to Player (RTP) is the single most important number when choosing which slot to play.
-A 97% RTP slot will, over millions of spins, return $97 for every $100 wagered.
+A 97% RTP slot will, over millions of spins, return R97 for every R100 wagered.
 Compare that to a 94% RTP game and the difference in expected value is significant over an extended session.
-In this guide, our slots specialists list the best-paying slots available at licensed US online casinos right now.
+In this guide, we explain how RTP works, list high-RTP titles commonly available at South African betting sites, and show you where to verify the numbers yourself.

 What Is RTP and Why Does It Matter?